 WaterFire Providence Guide

 WaterFire Providence is a mesmerizing art installation that transforms the city's downtown rivers into a breathtaking spectacle.
-Imagine eighty-six bonfires blazing brightly on the surface of the water, accompanied by enchanting music from around the world.
-This award-winning event is a unique and unforgettable experience that draws hundreds of thousands of visitors to Providence each year.
-It's more than just a visual treat; it's a celebration of community, art, and the vibrant spirit of the city.
-The concept of WaterFire was conceived by artist Barnaby Evans in 1994 as a way to revitalize downtown Providence and bring people back to the city's neglected waterways.
-The first WaterFire event was held that same year, and it quickly became a beloved tradition.
-The fires are carefully tended by a team of volunteers, and the event is supported by donations and sponsorships.
-Over the years, WaterFire has evolved to include various art installations, performances, and community events, making it a dynamic and ever-changing experience.
+Imagine eighty-six bonfires blazing on the surface of the water, accompanied by enchanting music from around the world.
+This award-winning event is a unique and unforgettable experience that draws crowds from near and far, creating a vibrant and communal atmosphere.
+It's more than just a fire; it's a celebration of art, culture, and community.
+WaterFire's origins trace back to 1994, conceived by artist Barnaby Evans.
+It began as a temporary art installation to revitalize downtown Providence and has since become a permanent fixture and a symbol of the city's renaissance.
+The fires are carefully orchestrated, with wood stacked in baskets and lit by volunteers, creating a captivating dance of flames and reflections.
+The event has evolved over the years, incorporating various artistic elements, including performances, art installations, and food vendors.
 Visitors can stroll along the riverbanks, enjoying the warmth of the fires and the captivating music.
-Food vendors offer a variety of treats, from classic New England fare to international cuisine.
-You can also take a gondola ride along the river for a unique perspective of the flames.
-WaterFire is a free event, making it accessible to everyone.
-Check the WaterFire Providence website for the schedule of lightings, as they typically occur on select Saturdays from spring to fall.
+Food vendors offer a variety of culinary delights, from classic New England fare to international cuisine.
+Many restaurants and bars along the riverfront offer special WaterFire menus and viewing areas.
+The event is free to attend, making it accessible to everyone.
+Check the WaterFire Providence website for the schedule of lightings, as they vary throughout the season.

 Transportation